-- To maintain and improve the quality of service that we provide to our customers. - Our services will be tailored to meet the changing needs of our customers. - Marine and harbour facilities will be made available to as many users as possible. - To develop a professional and caring service, that is fit for purpose. - We are committed to the courteous and fair treatment of our customers. - To consult with all relevant user groups and stakeholders. - To provide an open, accountable and transparent management of Tor Bay Harbour. - To provide a prompt reply to correspondence (including letters, faxes and e-mails). - To carry out our duties in a fair and equitable manner.
+- To maintain and improve the quality of service that we provide to our customers. - Our services will be tailored to meet the changing needs of our customers. - Marine and harbour facilities will be made available to as many users as possible. - To develop a professional and caring service, that is fit for purpose. - We are committed to the courteous and fair treatment of our customers. - To consult with all relevant user groups and stakeholders. - To provide an open, accountable and transparent management of Tor Bay Harbour. - To provide a prompt reply to correspondence. - To carry out our duties in a fair and equitable manner.